spectrocloud/librarium/content/docs/14-troubleshooting/04-cluster-deployment.md

         ```

         <InfoBox>
-            You can obtain the URL for the Kubernetes API using this command: ``kubectl cluster-info``
+            You can obtain the URL for the Kubernetes API using this command: kubectl cluster-info
         </InfoBox>

-4. If the Kubelet service does not work as expected, do the following.
-If the service operates correctly, you can skip this step.
-    1. Navigate to the **/var/log/** folder.
-        ```shell
-        cd /var/log/
-        ```
-    2. Scan the cloud-init-output for any errors.
-Take note of any errors and fix them.
-        ```
-        cat cloud-init-output.log
-        ```
-5. Check stdout for errors.
+6. Check stdout for errors.
 You can also open a support ticket.
 Visit our [support page](http://support.spectrocloud.io/).

 ## Scenario - Gateway Installer Registration Failures